tcelovsky/rails-api-js-project/README.md

 # To Do Lists

-This web app that allows a user to create multiple lists and add items to those lists.
+This web app allows a user to create multiple lists and add items to those lists.
 For example, a user may create To Do list, Grocery Shopping list, Travel Destinations list, etc. A user is able to create, edit and delete lists.
 A user is also able to add, edit and delete the items on each list.

 ## Technology Used